shannonymous/hubspot-proposals/README.md

 4) Navigate to your cloned version of the theme > quote__simple.html
 5) Replace the quote_simple.html with the code linked.

+Additional Notes:
-You can rename the quote template name on line 4 after `label`.
-Default = label: Quote (simple)
+> You can rename the quote template name on line 4 after `label`.
+The default label is `Quote (simple)`
+> To pull a product image into Preview, modify mock_data.html and add your new custom property (image) in the lineItems JSON array.
+I added `"image": "https://f.hubspotusercontent20.net/hubfs/7248622/SE_Logo_RGB-01.png",` after line 66.